Digital Wellbeing Initiative • Results

 We grouped these answers into users who are dissatisfied, selecting 1 or 2 (22.10%), moderately satisfied, selecting 3 or 4 (48.32%), and satisfied, selecting 5 or 6 (29.57%).
 This shows that there is definitive space for improvement in terms of phone satisfaction.

-A connection often made with dissatisfaction of phone use is usage duration, which led us to ask the follow-up question "Do you feel you use your smartphone longer than you intend?".
+A connection often made with dissatisfaction with phone use is usage duration, which led us to ask the follow-up question, "Do you feel you use your smartphone longer than you intend?".

 The vast majority (82.32%) agree with that statement, selecting 4-6, solidifying that most people think they use their phones too much.